What is the Johari Window model?

 Written by Esteban Tristan, Corporate Safety Director

 When a friend or a co-worker tells you that you act in a certain way, how often do you agree with them?
 How well do you know your behavior relative to how other people see you?
-If you are like most people, there are lots of things people can say about you that you admit are true.
+If you are like most people, there are plenty of things people can say about you that you admit are true.
+When there are characteristics about us that are known both to us and those around us, they are ‘open’ to everyone.

 Now, let’s take the opposite of a blind spot – the things we know about ourselves, but no one else (or only those closest to us) really knows about us.
 We all have parts of our lives that we prefer to keep private for various reasons, so these remain ‘hidden’ from others.

 Lastly, there are some things we may not know about ourselves at all, and others do not know it either.
 You may have a hidden talent for writing, auto repair, managing people, or playing bocce – who knows?
-Unless you tried it for a while, you might never find out and neither would anyone else.
+Unless you have tried it, you might never find out and neither would anyone else.
 These are basically ‘unknown.’

-If you consider these four areas of ourselves – open, blind, hidden, and unknown – they cover all our potential tendencies and behaviors.
-It can be a fruitful exercise to examine these parts of ourselves and there is a commonly used model that is specifically designed to help us with this: the Johari Window.
+If you consider these four areas of ourselves – open, blind, hidden, and unknown – they cover all of our potential tendencies and behaviors.
+It can be a fruitful exercise to examine these parts of ourselves and there is a commonly used psychological tool that is specifically designed to help us with this: the Johari Window.

-The Johari Window Model is a technique used for various purposes, including self-help groups, team building exercises, and coaching.
-Created in 1955 by the psychologists Joseph Luft and Harrington Ingham, it was designed to help individuals have a better understanding of themselves, and to help them develop better relationships with others.
-The name ‘Johari’ is named by combining the first names of its creators – Joe and Harry.
+The Johari Window model is a technique used for various purposes, including self-help groups, team building exercises, and coaching.
+Created in 1955 by the psychologists Joseph Luft and Harrington Ingham, it was designed to help individuals have a better understanding of themselves, as well as help them develop better relationships with others.
+The name ‘Johari’ was created by combining the first names of its creators – Joe and Harry.

 Known to selfNot known to self